Skip to content

 }

 If you’re unsure how the font-family is written, you can find it in the CSS class definition on the Google Fonts page.
-Here, Poppins and Inter are both in quotes and capitalized.
+Here, Poppins and Inter are both in quotes and capitalized: "Poppins" and "Inter".

-Now, you can use the class font-display and font-body in your project.
+Now, you can use the classes font-display and font-body in your project.

 Before this will work in production, we need to update our security headers to allow googleapis and fonts.gstatic: